 Bonus tip: Stop at the nearby Robertson Pie Shop for a meat or fruit pie.

-Road Access: Easy, a sealed road leads to the car park.
+Road Access: Easy, a sealed road leads to the parking area.

 Crystal Shower Falls – Dorrigo National Park

-Crystal Shower Falls in Dorrigo National park is one of the prettiest waterfalls we have visited in Australia and one of the very few waterfalls in NSW you can walk behind.
+Crystal Shower Falls in Dorrigo National park is one of the prettiest waterfalls we have visited in Australia and one of the very few waterfalls in the state you can easily walk behind.

 Dorrigo National Park is part of the UNESCO Gondwana Rainforest listing and should be a stop on any visit to this part of the state as either a day trip from Coffs Harbour or a stop off along the Waterfall Way.

-We recommend you allow at least two hours for your visit to the park so you have time for the full 6.6km Wonga Walk that takes in both Crystal and nearby Tristania Falls as well as some of the most beautiful rainforests we have experienced in NSW.
+We recommend you allow at least two hours for your visit to the park so you have time for the full 6.6km Wonga Walk that takes in both Crystal and nearby Tristania Falls and some of the most beautiful rainforests we have experienced in NSW.

 Tip: If you are short of time or don’t have the energy for the full walk you can reach Crystal Falls from the Glade picnic area car park – from here it’s only 3.5km return walk.